Imanm02/CMinusCompiler/README.md

 - `syntax_errors.txt`: A log file where syntax errors detected during the compilation are recorded.
 - `table.json`: A JSON representation of the parse table used by the parser to guide the parsing process.

+The `Docs` folder contains docs of the CMinusCompiler project and also the `grammar.txt` file is in the `Phase 2` folder.

 ## Maintainer